Khajats/user-micro-service/README.md

    - The build and deployment steps will run automatically on the `main` branch after a successful merge.

 6. **End-to-End Tests:**
-   - After deployment to production, the end-to-end tests will run to verify the functionality of the deployed code.
+   - After deployment to production, the end-to-end tests will run to verify the functionality of the deployed code...